Wownero Price Hits $0.22 on Top Exchanges (WOW)

-Wownero (CURRENCY:WOW) traded 16.4% higher against the US dollar during the 24-hour period ending at 0:00 AM E.T. on July 29th.
-One Wownero coin can now be purchased for approximately $0.22 or 0.00000549 BTC on exchanges.
-Wownero has a total market capitalization of $10.43 million and $76,384.00 worth of Wownero was traded on exchanges in the last 24 hours.
-Over the last week, Wownero has traded up 40.6% against the US dollar.
+Wownero (CURRENCY:WOW) traded 16.4% higher against the dollar during the 1-day period ending at 22:00 PM Eastern on July 30th.
+During the last week, Wownero has traded 40.6% higher against the dollar.
+One Wownero coin can now be bought for approximately $0.22 or 0.00000549 BTC on exchanges.
+Wownero has a market cap of $10.43 million and $76,384.00 worth of Wownero was traded on exchanges in the last day.

 - XRP (XRP) traded 7.4% higher against the dollar and now trades at $0.76 or 0.00001890 BTC.